What are the other Names for this Condition? (Also known as/Synonyms)

 - Walking without swinging the arms and shuffling the feet are common features

-- Facial expressions may be decreased and voice changes may occur
+- Facial expressions may be decreased, and voice changes may occur (speaking difficulties)

-- Patients may also develop anxiety, depression, sleep problems, blurry vision, and decreased sense of smell (anosmia)
+- Patients may also develop anxiety, depression, sleep problems, blurry vision, decreased sense of smell (anosmia), and urinary problems

 How is Parkinson’s Disease Diagnosed?